-Jim Watson is a transportation planner with more than 15 years of experience in multimodal planning and design in the private and public sectors.
+Jim Watson is a transportation planner in Washington, DC with nearly two decades of experience in multimodal planning and design in the private and public sectors.
 In his transportation planning work in the District of Columbia, the Washington, DC metropolitan region, and across the country, he focuses on multimodal solutions, including roadway facilities, and bicycle, pedestrian, vehicular, and transit modes.

 With a background ranging from real estate development projects, public sector planning, and shared mobility systems, Jim focuses on transportation solutions at the intersection of transportation planning, demand, policy, and design that improve the quality of life for those impacted by each project.

 Jim’s transportation planning experience is wide ranging, including comprehensive transportation reviews (CTR); traffic impact analyses including the use of Synchro/Simtraffic models; parking, site access, and loading planning; transportation master plans for campuses and municipalities; curbside management and delivery analyses; interchange modifications; and shared parking demand studies.